GautamPenna/VCSAT/README.md

 ### ✍️ Author: Gautam Penna, [Ke Lab](https://www.zunlongke-lab.org/), University of Texas at Austin

+**PURPOSE**
+When present with the challenge of analyzing a viral genome, it becomes increasingly complicated when one realizes that no two-genomes are exactly the same.
+Mutations between every viral particle, even of the same genotype, subgroup or serotype, are inevitable.
+It is been agreed upon that the difference between genotypes is a genomic difference of 8% or greater, with subgroup variations between 4-8%.
+However, even within subgroup, nucleotide and even protein differences arise.
+The need for a consensus sequence is and the associated variability at each position is crucial for understanding the most mutable and constant regions of a viral genome and protein.
+Understanding this functionality allows for the creation of antibody and future drug targets against the virus.
+This application takes its users through a step-by-step methodology of determining the consensus sequence and variability of the protein at each position.
+We hope that you will be able to utilize this in any means possible to help your project.

 **Methodology Overview**:
 1. Downloading sequences from NCBI
 2. Determining Protein Types and Selecting Key Protein Types